cern-sis/react-formule/formule-demo/README.md

 ### The easy way

-Simply run `yarn install` and `yarn dev` in react-formule and visit `localhost:3030`.
+Simply run `yarn install` in react-formule, `yarn install` and `yarn dev` in formule-demo and visit `localhost:3030`.
 You will see any changes in react-formule immediately in the demo app.

 **Note:** If you look at `formule-demo/vite.config.local.ts` you will see an alias for `react-formule`.
 What this does is essentially equivalent to using `yarn link` with `./src/index.ts` as entry point.